 END show/hide

-Note: As you use unmarked number lines as tools to represent subtraction strategies, remember to differentiate cases when the solution is the place where you land Subtracting in Parts vs. when the solution is the combination of the jumps Adding Up (see the examples of both below).
+Note: As you use unmarked number lines as tools to represent subtraction strategies, remember to differentiate cases when the solution is the place where you land, Subtracting in Parts, vs. when the solution is the combination of the jumps, Adding Up (see the examples of both below).

 You have examined methods for solving addition and subtraction problems.
 As you solved these problems, you paid attention to how we were decomposing and composing the numbers you were working with so that you could operate in ways that were convenient and efficient.
 During the next part of this session, you will examine how students use decomposition strategies as they add and subtract.